m-fila/JetReconstructionBenchmarks.jl/fastjet/README.md

 The code requires the fastjet libraries (<https://fastjet.fr/>) as well as those from HepMC3 (<https://gitlab.cern.ch/hepmc/HepMC3>).

-Depending on your system setup you make need to add the path to the HepMC3 CMake setup files to `CMAKE_PREFIX_PATH`.
+Depending on your system setup you make need to add the path to the HepMC3 and Fastjet CMake setup files to `CMAKE_PREFIX_PATH`.
+It may also be necessary to set `siscone_DIR`.

 ## Compilation